 How to Treat Nail Fungus Naturally During Pregnancy

-Nail fungus, also known as onychomycosis or tinea unguium, is a lot like athlete’s foot.
-But instead of affeting the skin on the bottom of your feet or between your toes, it’s an infection caused by fungi below the surface of the nail.
+Nail fungus, also known as onychomycosis or tinea unguium, is an infection caused by fungi below the surface of the nail.
 This causes nearly 50% of all nail disorders in North America.

 While there are several ways to treat nail fungus, ultimately, prevention is the best thing you can do to avoid having a fungal infection in the first place.